retrorepair/NES_MiSTer_YC/README.md

 Chroma out requires a capacitor to lower the DC offset back to 0.
 (Currently testing with 1uF)

+All source is written in the frameworks vga_out.sv

 # [Nintendo Entertainment System](https://en.wikipedia.org/wiki/Nintendo_Entertainment_System) for [MiSTer Platform](https://github.com/MiSTer-devel/Main_MiSTer/wiki)